Au pair in Norway

 At the beginning of the year, you’ll receive an annual statement from the bank showing how much money you had in the bank at the end of the year and interest earned.
 You need to check the details against your tax return to make sure that the amounts entered in the tax return are correct.

 If you have chosen the PAYE scheme, you’ll not receive a tax return.
-Instead, you’ll receive documentation from the Tax Administration showing the information your host family has reported about your income and paid tax.
-You’ll receive this on 30 April in the year following the income year.
+Instead, the following year, you will receive a tax receipt from the Tax Administration that shows how much salary and tax your employer has reported to the Tax Administration for the job you did last year.

 From 2019, the standard deduction does not apply to au pairs, among others.